Our2020View/Our2020View.github.io/backupcamera.md

 Tip number 1 – don’t remove the camera from the fairing just yet.
 It is not worth the hassle of getting at the tiny screws holding the camera bracket to the fairing; wait until you’ve got some slack in the line, or until you cut loose the old camera.
 If you are intent on replacing the camera, I see no harm in just cutting the old camera away to make it easier to remove the caulking.

-Hoping that I could replace the camera, I started looking for a way to get it disconnected from Winnebago’s wiring.
-I stuck a scope down the back wall to discover that there was no connector in sight – the wire bundle disappears into a block of what looked like insulation:
+Here is the view looking looking in the wall, as you can see the wire bundle disappears into a block of what looked like insulation.
+There are no connectors in sight:

 <img src="/assets/webwiringinwall.jpg"/>